 There are little things more delicious than hot chocolate!
-When unprocessed and not laden with artificial flavours, colours and sweetened chemically with too much sugar hot chocolate can be quite healthy.
+When unprocessed and not laden with artificial flavors, colors and sweetened chemically with too much sugar hot chocolate can be quite healthy.
 Cacao is a powerful antioxidant and rich in both vitamins and minerals.
-Drinking hot cacao is one of my favourite alternative to regular hot chocolate.
+Drinking hot cacao is one of my favorite alternative to regular hot chocolate.
 It is only made better by the use of reishi mushrooms and honey!

 What is Reishi & What is it Good For?

 Reishi once a rare mushroom only consumed by royalty has risen recently to superfood glory, due to the fact that modern technology has improved reishi’s ability to be cultivated.
 For over 4000 years reishi has been utilized by both Chinese and Japanese traditional medicinal practices, were reishi was a symbol of both health and longevity.
 It is rich in protein, a source of unsaturated fatty acids, a high source of sulfur as well as being rich in plant secondary compounds such as alkaloids and steroids and is a high source of antioxidants.
 In the year 2730 BC Chinese emperor Shennong asserted that reishi was the most important and beneficial of plant species as it was able to fight diseases in the body without bringing about side effects.
 The diseases it was used to fight were hepatitis, arthritis, nephritis, insomnia, hypertension, asthma, fatigue, bronchitis and ulcers in the stomach.

 The health benefits of Reishi aid against far more than the illnesses it was used to treat in ancient times.
 Today through scientific research, Reishi has been shown to be beneficial for;

 - reducing blood pressure

 - reducing and preventing the production of histamine